← Back to home

 Why now

-Three forces converging in a narrow window.
-The category is being recreated; we intend to author the primitive it runs on.
+The category is being recreated.
+We intend to author the primitive it runs on.

-Invisible overlay assistants and on-device LLMs hit mainstream distribution between 2023 and 2025.
-Every proctoring product architected before that window is solving the wrong problem — and retrofitting won't close the gap, because the cheating tool now lives below the browser.
+Invisible overlays and on-device LLMs reached mainstream distribution between 2023 and 2025.
+Every proctoring product architected before that window is solving the wrong threat model.
+Retrofitting won't close the gap; the tool now lives below the browser, below the OS install registry, and entirely outside the webcam's field of view.

 Enterprise security giants can't build disposable BYOD tools.

 Palo Alto, CrowdStrike, and Zscaler architect for managed fleets and 30-day deployments.
-A candidate's personal laptop for a 90-minute exam breaks every assumption in their model.
-The innovator's dilemma leaves the seam open.
+A candidate's personal MacBook for a 90-minute exam breaks every assumption in their model.
+The innovator's dilemma leaves the seam open, and that seam is exactly where AI cheating lives.

 Press

-For press inquiries, quote requests, or brand-asset downloads, visit our press kit.
 Journalists covering the AI-cheating beat are welcome to request a technical briefing with the founding team.
+We can arrange demos, provide threat-model context, and connect with the advisors.

 Coverage

-We're early — no press mentions to list yet.
+No press mentions yet; we're early.
 When coverage lands, it will appear here and in the press kit.
-In the meantime, the research report is the best starting point for context on the market and threat model.
+The 2026 AI cheating research report is the best starting point for understanding the threat landscape and why the network-layer approach is technically necessary.